HaukeBartsch/graph_matching_for_data_dictionary_harmonization/README.md

 # Graph matching for data dictionary harmonization

-Provide methods to automatically match entries in a data dictionary based on structure between items.
+Provide a method to match entries in a data dictionary based on data features.

 ## Task

-Given are two data dictionaries A, and B, and example data for both.
-We are looking for a match between the items in the two data dictionaries so that compatible items are grouped together.
+Given are two data dictionaries A, and B, and example data for both with non-overlapping participants.
+We are looking for a ranking of items in B given any choice of item in A. Such ranking should rank item by similarity or compatiblity.

 For example let data dictionary A be the data dictionary from the HCP project and data dictionary B be the data dictionary from the ABCD study.
-Create an item to item mapping for each item in A to an item in B.
+Create an item to item mapping for each HCP item to an item in ABCD.

-We do not want to rely on participants data that are in both projects.
+We do not want to rely on participant data that are in both projects.
+We don't want rely on item names.
 The method should work with pseudonymized and anonymized data.

 ### Trivial